-We propose NeSIG (\textit{Neuro-Symbolic Instance Generator}), which to the best of our knowledge is the first domain-independent method for automatically generating planning problems that are at the same time valid, diverse and of good quality (i.e., difficult to solve).
-NeSIG receives as inputs the PDDL description of the domain, a set of consistency constraints which generated problems must satisfy, the maximum size of the problems to generate and a list with the predicates and object types which can appear in the problem goals.
-It then learns to generate problems for the domain provided as input so that they are valid, diverse and difficult to solve.
-The scope of this work is limited to typed-STRIPS domains with existential and negative preconditions\footnote{We have used Lifted PDDL (https://github.com/AI-Planning/lifted-pddl) as our parser, which only provides support for this subset of ADL.}.
+As our main contribution, we propose \textbf{NeSIG} (\textit{Neuro-Symbolic Instance Generator}) which, to the best of our knowledge, is the first domain-independent method for automatically generating planning problems that are at the same time valid, diverse and of good quality (i.e., difficult to solve).
+NeSIG receives as inputs the PDDL description of the domain, a set of consistency constraints which generated problems must satisfy, the maximum size of the problems to generate and a list with the predicates and object types that can appear in the problem goals.
+Then, it leverages this information to learn to generate valid, diverse and difficult problems for the domain provided as input.
+A remarkable feature of our method is that \textbf{it does not need to observe a single example problem} from the domain and, thus, can be regarded as a \textit{data-free} generative model for planning problems.
+Finally, we have limited our scope to typed-STRIPS domains with existential and negative preconditions.\footnote{We have used \textit{Lifted PDDL} as our parser, which only provides support for this subset of ADL.}